 Plymstock School English and Media Department

-The English Department at Plymstock School is comprised of a team of highly experienced and dedicated specialists.
-The approach to learning shared by the team is defined by a commitment to innovative and challenging teaching that is student-centred.
-We recognise that every student is entitled to our highest expectations and support to become a learner for life and to develop a passion for learning.
+The English Department at Plymstock School is comprised of a team of highly experienced, creative specialists who aim to foster a love of language and literature in our students.
+The approach to learning, shared by the team, is defined by a commitment to innovative and challenging teaching that is highly student-centred.
+We strive to inspire our students through our curriculum design and to enable students, of all abilities, to achieve excellence in English through our high expectations for each student.

-At present the department consists of fourteen teachers led by the Head of English, who is supported by: a Second in Department who also manages Key Stage 5; a Key Stage 3 Manager who also has responsibility for Media Studies, a Key Stage 4 Manager and a Literacy Coordinator.
+At present the department consists of 14 teachers led by the Head of English, who is supported by: a Second in Department who also manages Key Stage 4, a Key Stage 5 Manager who also has responsibility for Media Studies, a Key Stage 3 Manager and the whole school Literacy Coordinator.

 As English is a core curriculum subject, all students in the school are required to follow English courses.
-Currently in Years 7, 8 and 9 students receive 7 hours of teaching over a two week timetable.
-In Years 10 and 11 they also receive 7 hours over a two week timetable.
+Currently, in Year 7 through to Year 11, students receive 8 hours of teaching over a two-week timetable.

-Homework is set once a week for students in Years 7 through to 11.
-The amount of time required for this homework to be completed is thirty minutes in Year 7 and Year 8, forty-five minutes in Year 9 and sixty minutes in Year 10 and Year 11.
+Homework is usually set once a week for students in Year 7 to Year 11.
 A range of different homework activities will be set, including tasks such as producing short pieces of creative and analytical writing, working on specific skills, preparation for assessments, spelling exercises, reading related to classwork and contextual research.